Lightning-AI/litgpt/README.md

 This implementation builds on [nanoGPT](<https://github.com/karpathy/nanoGPT>).

 ## Why?

+We believe that AI should be fully open source and part of the collective knowledge.

 The original [LLaMA code](https://github.com/facebookresearch/llama) is [GPL licensed](https://github.com/facebookresearch/llama/blob/main/LICENSE) which means any project using it must also be released under GPL.

 This "taints" any other code and prevents meaningful academic and commercial use.